pebezo/Portal/README.md

                 <br />
                 @Html.PortalInScript(@&lt;script type=&quot;text/javascript&quot;&gt; $(function () { alert(&#39;Hi!&#39;); }) &lt;/script&gt;)
                 <br />
-                The output is the same as the input.
+                The output is rendered without processing.
 If PortalInScriptUnique is used, then duplicate blocks are not added.
              </td>
         </tr>
     </tbody>